Probing neutrino magnetic moments and the XENON1T excess with coherent elastic solar neutrino scattering: Numerical Framework

 To explore the constraints on the $\nu_{a}$MM and $\nu_{s}$MM from the solar neutrino CE$\nu$NS process with certain DD experiments, we employ the standard least squares method with the Asimov data sets~\cite{Cowan:2010js}

-where $\sigma_{i}^2=N_{i}^{\rm exp}+N_{i}^{\rm bg}$, $N_{i}^{\rm exp}$ is the pseudo event number of the considered experiment in the $i$th energy bin, $N_{i}^{\rm pred}$ is the predicted event number, and $N_{i}^{\rm bg}$ is the number of background events. $\epsilon_{\rm exp}$ is the simplified nuisance parameter which quantifies the total detection uncertainty of experiments and $\sigma_{\rm exp}$ is the corresponding standard deviation. $\epsilon_{j} $ and $ \sigma_{\Phi^{j}_{\rm SSM}} $ are the nuisance parameter and uncertainty of the $j$th solar neutrino flux from the SSM, in which the largest one is $11.6\%$ for the $^8{\rm B}$ neutrino flux.
-All the nuisance parameters will be variable to minimize the $\chi^2$ function.
+where $\sigma_{i}^2=N_{i}^{\rm exp}+N_{i}^{\rm bg}$, $N_{i}^{\rm exp}$ is the pseudo event number of the signal of the considered experiment in the $i$th energy bin, $N_{i}^{\rm pred}$ is the predicted event number, and $N_{i}^{\rm bg}$ is the number of background events. $\epsilon_{\rm exp}$ is the simplified nuisance parameter which quantifies the total detection uncertainty of the experiment and $\sigma_{\rm exp}$ is the corresponding standard deviation. $\epsilon_{j} $ and $ \sigma_{\Phi^{j}_{\rm SSM}} $ are the nuisance parameter and uncertainty of the $j$th solar neutrino flux from the SSM, in which the largest one is $11.6\%$ for the $^8{\rm B}$ neutrino flux.
+All the nuisance parameters will be varied to minimize the $\chi^2$ function.
 It is noteworthy that the quenching effect connecting the nuclear recoil to electron recoil response will be employed as described in the following subsection.